danielptv/messaging-simulation/README.md

 https://user-images.githubusercontent.com/93288603/228305287-a3322167-3189-4339-b465-8b656eb8f3b1.mp4

 ### Scenario: Producer sends message of type that can't be processed

 **Setup:**

 * Start Kafka with `docker compose up zookeeper kafka`.
 * Start producers and consumers with `docker compose up consumer-1 consumer-2 producer-1 producer-2`.
 * Send order of an order type that doesn't match any consumer type.
-In the example consumers of type *'software'* and *'hardware'* exist while the message is of order type *'cookies'*.
+In the example consumers of type *'software'* and *' hardware'* exist while the message is of order type *'cookies'*.

 **Results:**

 * The message is sent successfully by the producers.
 * Nothing happens afterward as there is no consumer to process this type of message.
 Therefore, the producer will never receive a confirmation for this message.

 https://user-images.githubusercontent.com/93288603/228306898-98e58e22-ea24-49b4-a6e5-0339cf4c4f38.mp4

 ### Scenario: Consumer receive messages delayed as they are down at first

 **Setup:**

 * Start Kafka with `docker compose up zookeeper kafka`.
 * Start producers with `docker compose up producer-1 producer-2` but do not start consumers yet.
 * Send messages.
 * Start consumers with `docker compose up consumer-1 consumer-2`.

 **Results:**

 * The messages are sent successfully.
 However, the messages are not received as the addressed consumers are down.
 The messages instead reside in the queue.
 * Once the consumers are started they receive the messages, process them and send out confirmations.
 * The confirmations are received by the producers.
 There is a delay due to the consumers being down at first, of course.

 https://user-images.githubusercontent.com/93288603/228311302-2cde661b-24e5-4382-8d13-ceb1f6937c9a.mp4

 ### Scenario: Producer is unable to receive confirmation due to unavailability

 **Setup:**

 * Start Kafka with `docker compose up zookeeper kafka`.
 * Start a producer of your choice, for example `docker compose up producer-1`.
 * Send a message with an order type matching the consumer you want to start later.